hanjustin/hanjustin/README.md

 </table>

 ## My Personality Flaws

+Fawn trauma is also called as "please-and-appease" or "tend-and-befriend" trauma.
+Individuals who developed fawn response interpersonal schemas may excel in settings where collaboration & cooperation are valued over individual achievement, but may struggle to succeed in assertive & competitive environments.

 The external presentation is largely a positive experience for those on the receiving end, so fawning is rarely perceived as problematic.
 However, this comes at a great cost.